 During the lease term in Prince William County

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Prince William County, the tenant must allow us to enter the rental home.
-Some good reasons to come into rental home are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Prince William County, the renter must allow us to come into the rental.
+Some good reasons to come into rental property are to:

 - Inspect the rental property,